24Lights/ZEDI-Segregation/README.md

 PATCH 2: segy.py is now segy_patch1.py, and cleansing code.py is added

 (Ongoing) : GPU integration and large-scale parallelization via the cloud.
+(Ongoing) : Conversion of raw files of .txt to .parquet